 More information can be found under Future Students at www.ncufinearts.com

 Students may select 7 credits of general electives to earn a Bachelor of Science Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.

 Music Performance